Oeyvind/rhythm_ratio_analyzer/README.md

 # rhythm_ratio_analyzer
 Analyze a time series in terms of rational relationships between delta times.
 Generate new rhythms based on analysis.
 The program runs as a server, and we can use a VST plugin or other external program as a client.
+An example vst plugin can be found in the /csound directory.
 Communication between client and server over OSC.

 Øyvind Brandtsegg & Daniel Formo, NTNU.